Atheist Life Hacks: How To Lunch With Old Mormons

 “We’ll make a believer out of you, yet!”

-I mean, you expect this shit from Mormons, being as they’re like the fucking Borg, just roaming space trying to usurp souls for their jeebot farm.
+I mean, you expect this shit from Mormons, being as they’re like the fucking Borg, just roaming space trying to usurp souls for the planet Kolob.
 But it still pissed me off.

 I sat down steaming.
 I can’t fucking stand it when people think they’re doing you a favour by trying to get you to believe their twisted bullshit.

-It came time for lunch, and, as expected, before eating, the jeebot army had to pray.
+It came time for lunch, and, as expected, before eating, the Mormonshad to pray.
 I made a point of pulling out my phone with the sound on and texting every atheist I knew about what I was being forced to endure for the sake of my job.

 “You don’t need to believe in Jesus.
 Just put the phone down.”